Battle of Hill 731: Aftermath

-The Tomb of the Unknown Soldier in Athens, guarded by the Evzones of the Presidential Guard.
+The Tomb of the Unknown Soldier in Athens.
 The inscription "731" can be seen in the last row of the stone carved text on the left.

 The Battle of Hill 731 has been described as the Verdun of the Greco-Italian War, whereas others referred to it as the new Thermopylae.
 It was a bloody struggle, with soldiers often engaging in close quarters combat and fighting with whatever they had at hand.
 The ferocious ground and air bombardment transformed the hill's landscape, eliminating all trees and reducing its height by 2 meters: its present day altitude is 729 meters.

 The Greek army defeated the Italian counter-attack of March 1941, inflicting heavy casualties.
 Shortly after, the German invasion of Greece through Bulgaria (Operation Marita) began on 6 April, creating a second front.
 Greece had received a small reinforcement from British forces based in Egypt, in anticipation of the German invasion.
 Greek forces were outnumbered and most troops were still at the Albanian front.
 The Bulgarian defensive line did not receive adequate reinforcements and was soon overrun.
 The Germans outflanked the Greek forces on the Albanian border, forcing their surrender and British Empire forces began a retreat.
 For several days Allied troops contained the German advance on the Thermopylae pass, allowing ships to be prepared to evacuate the British force.
 The Germans reached Athens on 27 April and completed the conquest of Greece with the capture of Crete a month later.
 As a result, Greece was occupied by the military forces of Germany, Italy and Bulgaria until late 1944.